SyamSundarKirubakaran/android-jetpack/README.md

     - In Android 5.1.1 (Lollipop - API 22) or lower requests all dangerous permissions in the install time itself.
 If they are granted, only then the app will be installed
     - In Android 6.0 (Marshmallow - API 23 or newer) requests the dangerous permissions only at the runtime.
     - So your app should always check and request permissions at runtime to prevent [security Exceptions](https://developer.android.com/reference/java/lang/SecurityException) and app crashing.
-    - The various permissions that an app can ask for are [found here]()
+    - The various permissions that an app can ask for are [found here](https://developer.android.com/reference/android/Manifest.permission)<br/>
     <b>Runtime Permissions<br/>
      <p align="center">
             <img src="assets/runtime_permission_request_2x.jpg">